 Build on your teaching skills and come hang with other like minded folk!
 This is a two day educational weekend for singing teachers who want to hone their craft, broaden their skill set and build their business.
 Delivered by vocal nerds and voice specialists Line Hilton and Chris Johnson PLUS Special guests.
 The […]

 Singing Voice Summit Nashville “The Perfect Cocktail of Science and Artistry” Hosted by Shameless Singing Music, BAST Training and the Nashville Vocal Coach Collective DATES: Friday, May 19 at 4pm – Sunday, May 21 at 1:30pm VENUE: Scarritt Bennett Center next to Vanderbilt University and Music Row $389

 Stylistic differences remain one of the most challenging perceptual walls for singers.
 We hear an operatic soprano next to a belter and think they must just be built differently, or that they are simply talented and magically able to make those sounds.
 In reality, they are making different acoustic and laryngeal choices that allow them […]

-What is Vocology?
 The term ‘vocology’ is being used increasingly in the voice and singing world.
 The word originates from voice scientist, Dr ingo Titze, who even has a book titled ‘Vocology.
 The Science and Practice of Voice Habilitation’.
-As singing teachers we deal with vocalisation on a daily basis so it makes sense that we […]
+As singing teachers we deal with vocalisation on a daily basis so it makes sense that we understand the implications […]

 From the age of 12 until 40, most of what I experienced as a voice student can best be described as voo-doo.
 I teach singing because no voice teacher or singing student or vocal artist should have to put up with voo-doo.